RobinGJonsson/Geo-Memory/README.md

-# My Coach
+# Geo Memory

 **Version 1.0.0**

-Geo Memory is a regular memory game that allows the player to choose difficulty and level settings
+Geo Memory is a regular memory game that allows the player to choose difficulty and level settings.

 ---